Rui Hachimura has found his ‘senpai’ in Russell Westbrook

-Others slap palms to kick off choreographed greetings, some leap for chest bumps.
+Others slap palms to kick off choreographed greetings.
+Some leap for chest bumps.
 Hachimura and Westbrook’s handshake — a loose use of the term here — is gentler.
 The pair bow to each other.

 “It was a long time ago.
 When we started playing together, I think it was from him,” Hachimura said this week, recalling the origins of the handshake.
 “He just wanted to bow like that … I was calling him senpai, which means like, in Japan, it’s what we always call older people, like in a respect way.
-He’s a leader and I look to him, I like to play with him.
+He’s a leader, and I look to him; I like to play with him.
 It’s fun.”

-Hachimura and Westbrook’s connection isn’t just on display during player introductions these days; it plays out all over court and has led to some of Hachimura’s best highlights.
+Hachimura and Westbrook’s connection isn’t just on display during player introductions these days; it plays out all over the court and has led to some of Hachimura’s best highlights.
 The forward’s angry slam over Detroit’s Isaiah Stewart on March 27 came off a crafty bounce pass from Westbrook just inside the arc.
 So too did Hachimura’s one-handed dunk three days later against the Charlotte Hornets — this time, he collected a ball Westbrook heaved near half court.

-Hachimura, the Wizards’s No. 9 overall pick in 2019, is playing with more force and better court awareness in the past 11 games, and, save an uninspired outing against Detroit on Thursday in which not a single member of Washington’s roster played well, his numbers have followed.
+Hachimura, the No. 9 overall pick in 2019, is playing with more force and better court awareness in the past 11 games, and, save an uninspired outing against Detroit on Thursday in which not a single member of Washington’s roster played well, his numbers have followed.

 Hachimura is averaging 19.3 points, shooting 52 percent from the field and averaging 7.3 rebounds over that span.
 It’s a noticeable uptick from his season average of 14.2 points, 47.9 percent shooting and 5.8 rebounds over 40 games.